AdoptOpenJDK/TSC/README.md

 who have a competency for community management and a high tolerance and patience for process minutiae as the TSC delegates most of its responsibilities to other teams.

-Every Dependant Project not currently incubating can appoint someone to the TSC who they elect at their own discretion.
+Every Dependent Project not currently incubating can appoint someone to the TSC who they elect at their own discretion.

 ### Current Members